tamsky/rhodecode-enterprise-ce/docs/admin/indexing.rst

 ++++++++++++++++++++++++++++++++

 The indexer automatically removes renamed repositories and builds index for new names.
+In the same way if a listed repository in mapping.ini is not reported existing by the server it's removed from the index.
 In case that you wish to remove indexed repository manually such call would allow that::

     rhodecode-index --instance-name=enterprise-1 --remove-only --repo-name=rhodecode-vcsserver